tamarin-prover/tamarin-prover/CONTRIBUTING.md

    3. run 'tamarin-prover test'

-   4. call 'tamarin-prover' and copy CSF'12 automatic command and check whether verification succeeds.
+   4. call 'tamarin-prover' and copy CSF'12 automatic command and check whether verification succeeds, i.e., run 'tamarin-prover --prove *' in the examples/csf12 folder.

-   5. generate 'intruder_variants_{dh,bp}.spthy' and diff with versions in data/
+   5. generate 'intruder_variants_{dh,bp}.spthy' and diff with versions in data/ so:
+      'tamarin-prover variants > tmp.txt'
+      'diff tmp.txt data/intrudervariants_both_bp_dh_for_diff.txt'
+      which should be empty.

-   6. call 'tamarin-prover' and copy CSF'12 interactive command and execute the following steps
+   6. call 'tamarin-prover' and copy CSF'12 interactive command and execute the following steps in the GUI after running 'tamarin-prover interactive .' in the examples/csf12 folder.

         (a) open one of the presented theories
         (b) try shortcuts (J,K,j,k,1,2,..,a)